Svvord/FastCCC/docs/usage/input.md

   <img src="{{ site.baseurl }}/images/basic_usage_inputs2.png" width="700">
 </p>

 The second option is to use the cell type annotations stored in the `.h5ad` file’s `obs` field (if available).
-For example, as shown in the figure below, the `'cell_label'` column contains the cell type information.
+For example, as shown in the figure below, the `'cell_labels'` column contains the cell type information.

 <p align="center">
   <img src="{{ site.baseurl }}/images/basic_usage_inputs3.png" width="700">